pbering/sitecore-glitterfish/README.md

 - Quickly starting new solutions.
 - Prototyping modules/code, testing or reproducing issues.
 - Running in resource constrained environments such as VM's, older laptops etc.
-- Hosting in cloud for developers on non Windows machines.
+- Hosting in cloud/VM for developers on non Windows machines.

 Jump directly to [getting started](#getting-started), the [examples](#examples) or dig into the [implementation details](#implementation-details).